ramiss/FPVRaceOne/docs/BUILD_FROM_SCRATCH.md

 > Don't want to build one?
 A fully assembled, flashed and cased unit is
 > available at the [FPVWidgets store](https://fpvwidgets.square.site).

+**Note: you will need a Windows pc or laptop to use our free firmware flasher** ... or use a 3rd party ESP32 flasher or build the firmware yourself (see bottom of this page)

 ---

 ## Table of Contents